 You can always call us at 701.793.7289 with any question or email us at jjohnson@SavvyFeeder.com.

-Small: 2.25" x 5" size openings for super fine grass hay such as Coastal Bermuda, Teff, early brome, chopped and bagged forage, very fine alfalfa and fine hay that is conditioned.
+Small: 2.25" x 5" size openings for super fine grass hay such as Coastal Bermuda, Teff, early brome, chopped and bagged forage, extremely fine alfalfa and fine hay that is conditioned.
+Not for soaked hay.

 Large: 3.25" x 6" size openings for alfalfa and alfalfa mixes.
 (Due to the leaves on the alfalfa, these types of hay can compact very easily and a large grate is recommended; especially when starting a horse on the Savvy Feeder).
 Also use a large grate for other stemmy hay such as peanut, and long-stranded hay from a large round bale.
 The large grate is beneficial for older horses who have difficulty grasping hay.

 Fed Ex shipping right to your door (or barn) for $45.00

 HOW DOES IT WORK?